PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

 ### Solving the information bottleneck: direct user-engineering interaction

+In traditional tech companies, information flows from the user to the product manager (PM) by an interview, and then from the PM to the engineer through a bunch of tickets:

 ![PM to engineer](../images/blog/10x-engineers-do-user-interviews/pm-to-engineer.png)

+At each stage, important context is lost.
+Information flows one way, so you can’t go deeper on the important areas, and engineers lose agency in what they're building and why.
+In such an environment, speed is the only logical optimization.

+Here's what that looks like when engineers talk directly to users:

 ![Direct user-Engineer Interaction](../images/blog/10x-engineers-do-user-interviews/direct-interaction.png)

-Traditionally, information flows from the user to the product manager (PM) by an interview and then from the PM to the engineer through a bunch of tickets.
-At each stage, important context is lost.
-It’s one way, so you can’t go deeper on the important areas.

-Direct two-way interaction gives you this context.
-By significantly increasing the signal you can quickly cut scope, realize you’re tackling the wrong problem, or come up with a more elegant solution.

-And it's the engineers who can most effectively cut scope and reframe solutions, as they have the background on the existing architecture and components.
-PM interviews are still useful to highlight important problem areas and bring in additional context.
-But they are not a replacement.
+Information moves quickly and in both directions, boosting the signal.
+By increasing the signal you can quickly cut scope, realize you’re tackling the wrong problem, or come up with a more elegant solution – something engineers can do most effectively because they have the background on the existing architecture and components.

+Companies still need product managers (I'm the Head of Product at PostHog after all 😅), but we ship faster and better because our engineers are actively engaged in user research.
+And, consequently, our product team has more time to think big and add clarity to [our broader vision](/blog/helping-engineers-to-product).

 ## Booking user interviews: Defining segments and automating the process